Only on AP: Redskins recovery methods aim to reduce injuries

 Professional and college sports teams are always looking for the next edge, and the Redskins hope they're on the right track by zeroing in on rest and relaxation as a way to keep players healthier and more focused.
 The idea came from Hess and owner Dan Snyder visiting English Premier League soccer clubs and discovering after nutrition and player tracking, they considered sleep the next great frontier.

 "Our bodies go through a restoration process while we sleep, doing important things like balancing hormones related to tissue growth, stress control, appetite and weight management," MIT research scientist and Bedgear sleep scientist and biometrics expert Lorenzo Turicchia said.
-"When a person does not get the right amount of sleep, their bodies will not be able to adequately repair damaged tissues, thus prolonging the healing time.
-When a player has an injury, the damaged tissues need extra time to repair and heal."
+"When a person does not get the right amount of sleep, their bodies will not be able to adequately repair damaged tissues, thus prolonging the healing time."

 Redskins players have required plenty of healing.
 The team led the league with 27 players on injured reserve last season and put 19 players on in 2017 .